Are you interested in a mission-oriented career to help organizations and their workforce? That is exactly what we do!

 A four-year degree; a minimum of five years experience in the design and/or administration of qualified retirement plans; and advanced skills with computer software applications, including Microsoft Office and plan administration software (knowledge of FIS Relius applications is preferred).
 Relevant professional qualifications or credentials are expected, as are prior client-facing responsibilities and management experience.
 MBA or relevant professional degrees are a plus.

-Location: Tacoma, Fresno, Honolulu, or Virtual - Department: Professional Services Sales
+Location: Tacoma, Fresno, Honolulu, or Virtual - Group: Sales

 Spectrum's Professional Services Sales group identifies and develops new business opportunities for the firm.
 Associate Consultants in this business unit engage with prospective clients and collaborate with Spectrum's technical subject matter experts to scope engagements, with the goal of winning opportunities for the firm.
 A 4-year degree is expected.
 A proven track record of executing technical sales is preferred, as is experience with Dynamics 365.